Danielnoesta/Danielnoesta/README.md

 - 👋 Hi, I’m @HugoBoss1924
-- 👀 I’m interested in the fragances
+- 👀 I’m interested in the fragances and data science
 - 🌱 I’m currently learning FastAPI, PostgreSQL
 - 💞️ I’m looking to collaborate on fashion
 - 📫 How to reach me jfandiobohorquez@gmail.com